joshuatobin/joshuatobin.github.io/index.md

 Over 20+ years experience leading high-impact engineering initiatives.
 Goal-focused leader with a diverse background in cloud native infrastructure, distributed systems and high-availability production environments.
 I've had success working at small start-ups in addition to navigating large 50k+ people organizations.
 I have a knack for understanding cross-organizational deficiencies and solving problems through precise communication, efficient planning and execution.
 I prefer working on a team of highly motivated peers verses being in a silo as a service role.

-## Possibily Interesting Facts

-* I live in Upstate, NY with my wife, 2 kids, and 2 rottweilers Bonnie and Clyde.
-* My wife and I snowmobile a few thousand miles a year.
-Its fun!
-* I've worked remotely almost as long as I've been in an office.
-* I'm a generalist, Jack of all trades, Master of none.

 ## Specialties

 * Operating Systems: Ubuntu/Debian, CentOS, Redhat, etc.